-4 Body Parts That Could Reveal How Smart You Are
+4 Body Parts That Could Reveal How Smart You Are, Research Says

-Your brain isn’t the only thing that marks your level of intelligence.
+Turns out, your brain may not be the only marker for your level of intelligence.

-No one likes to be called a “big head,” but literally having a big head may actually make you smarter.
+Next time somebody tells you have a big head, take it as a compliment.
 A study published in Molecular Psychiatry gave more than 500,000 people in the U.K. cognitive and physical assessments while also examining samples of their blood, urine, and saliva.
 Researchers found that people who had larger heads as infants had higher scores on verbal-numerical reasoning tests and were more likely to get a college degree.
 “These results,” they wrote, “should stimulate further research that will be informative about the specific genetic mechanisms of the associations found here, which likely involves both protective and detrimental effects of different genetic variants.”
-Don’t miss these 10 other signs that you’re smarter than you realize.